 Iowa will not allocate funds to subgrantees for their distribution to owners/developers.
 Instead, IFA will distribute HTF funds directly to owner/developers of affordable housing.
-The HTF funds will be allocated on a competitive basis and may be paired with proposed LIHTC projects.
+The HTF funds will be allocated on a competitive basis.

 Application Requirements and Selection Criteria